NYPD officer involved in apparent chokehold incident in Queens suspended without pay

 Police later released bodycam footage of the arrest:

-Protesters gathered outside the 100 Precinct on Sunday evening to demand justice.
+Dozens of protesters gathered outside the 100 Precinct on Sunday evening with signs and chants, demanding justice.

-While a full investigation is still underway, there is no question in my mind that this immediate action is necessary.

 The NYPD released a statement saying, "We are aware of the video and there is an active investigation underway by the Internal Affairs Bureau.
 This matter is taken extremely seriously and we expect to have an update this evening as the investigation unfolds."

-The man, identified by his attorney as 'Ricky,' was never unconscious but was taken to the hospital.
+The man, identified by his attorney as 'Ricky,' appeared to be unconscious, but afterhe was handcuffed, he was seen walking and talking.
 His attorney also said he has bruises all over his arms and a large bump on his head.

 He will face charges, but the charges have yet to be announced.